vcmi/vcmi/docs/modders/Map_Objects/Creature_Bank.md

 < [Documentation](../../Readme.md) / [Modding](../Readme.md) / [Map Object Format](../Map_Object_Format.md) / Creature Bank

+Reward types for clearing creature bank are limited to resources, creatures, artifacts and spell.
+Format of rewards is same as in [Rewardable Objects](Rewardable.md)

 ``` javascript
 {
 	/// List of levels of this bank.
 On map loading, one of them will be randomly assigned to bank.